mileswwatkins/Mouse/README.md

 ### Requirements

-- A Twilio account and active phone number
 - Node 12
 - `npm install`
 - `npm install twilio-cli --global`
+- `twilio plugins:install @twilio-labs/plugin-serverless`

+And if you want to deploy instead of just running/testing locally, then also:

+- A Twilio account and active phone number
 - `twilio login`

-- `twilio plugins:install @twilio-labs/plugin-serverless`
+### Tests

+- `npm run test` runs all unit tests
+- `npm run test-watch` runs a daemon that runs tests for all files that have changed since your last Git commit
+- `npm run test-e2e` runs the end-to-end tests, that make actual HTTP requests

 ### Running locally